For more than a century, Weidle Sanitation has provided affordable waste removal services to throughout Lebanon County.

 - Glass jars and bottles

-In addition to the above, we offer the following recycling services for commercial customers:
+We offer the following recycling services for commercial customers:

 - Office paper